dbpedia/databus/README.md

 -> here links on docs with detailed description of how to publish (api etc)

 ### Querying Metainformation
 After we have some files published, we can query for them.
+Databus offers two mechanisms for that: a SPARQL endpoint and Collections.

+See some examples of the SPARQL queries in [examples](docs/quickstart-examples.md).

 -> collections
 -> after publishing we can query the data
 ### Mods
--> describe mods?
+Databus offers metadata extensions using mods.
+You can read about them more in detail [here](docs/mods.md).

 ## Use Cases
-Here are a few use cases for Databus:
+Databus can also be used in the following use cases:
  * [Meta registries](docs/building-meta-registries.md)
  * [Maven for data](docs/maven-for-data-manage-data-dependencies-like-code.md)
 ## More Features
 ### Guidelines on Structuring Your Data for Publishing
- -> Publish the data in some publicly available space -> here minimal example of the dataid to publish
+Firstly, you should publish your data in some publicly available space for downloading.
- -> then the description of how to structure the data, data id and its fields -> here links the docs with detailed guidelines on how to structure the data
+[Here](docs/model.md) you can find detailed explanation on our suggestions to structuring your datasets.
 ### Instructions on Running the Databus Server
- -> configs etc
+For configuring your Databus server please refer [here](docs/configuration.md).
 ### API
- -> examples
-### More on Querying
--> examples of useful queries
-### Collections and Mods
--> describe what is it and how to use
+Instead of using GUI, you can automate your publishing and data retrieving process using out API.
+Refer to it [here](docs/api.md).

 ## License